SebastianRokholt/LING123labs/_posts/2021-02-04-Solutions to Lab Session 02.md

 You can find the exercises to Lab Session 02 [here](https://ling123labs.com/posts/Lab-Session-02/). <br>
 > ***[Lecture notes](https://lingkurs.h.uib.no/webroot/index.php?page=scripting/searchregexp&lang=en&course=ling123)***

-*Disagree with my answers, or have something to add? <br>
+*Disagree with my solutions to the exercises, or have something to add? <br>
 Leave a [comment](#post-extend-wrapper)!*

 ---